NLog/NLog.github.io/_posts/2015-05-28-nlog-4-release-candidate.md

 *	`LoggingRule.Final` behaviour has been changed.
 *	The methods of logging exception data has been changed.
 *	The webservice target won't write a BOM with UTF-8 (default, can be set)
-* All properties that has been changed to accept layout renderers.
+* All properties that have been changed to accept layout renderers.

 ##Wiki
-Please note that the wiki isn't updated yet.
+Please note that the wiki hasn't been updated yet.

 ##Feedback
 Any feedback or issues to report?
 Please post them in [this GitHub issue](https://github.com/NLog/NLog/issues/722) or [create a new issue](https://github.com/NLog/NLog/issues/new).